intentionalDisaster99/LUMASim/README.md

+> [!WARNING]
+> This has been moved to a new repository [here](https://github.com/LUMA-Balloon/HAB-Physics-Sim), along with the rest of the code for the LUMA project.

 # LUMASim - WIP
 This is just a simple simulation of a balloon flight specifically to be used with the UAH Space Hardware Club Project LUMA.